 Etc. The lesson might continue with more controlled practice activities, semi-controlled and free practice.
 The only aspect of learning theory which could be considered specific to the Communicative Approach would be that by the end of the activity sequence, the learners should be given the chance to use the target language in a realistic communicative situation - eg an activity such as a roleplay or simulation, a discussion, or an information gap activity - which reflects normal conditions of communication : the text (written or spoken) is contextualised and the participants know the purpose of the communication, their relationships etc, and (if a spoken activity) it takes place spontaneously, so that they are listening and reacting to what their partners say, thinking of what to say and how to say it with real time.

 And this is only one possible sequence - based very much on a theory of language learning rather than language acquisition and a PPP format.
-A teacher who took an acquisitional approach might develop a very different learning sequence - yet it would still relate to the communicative approach.
+A teacher who took an acquisitional approach or wanted to incorporate the Lexical Approach might develop a very different learning sequence - yet it would still relate to the communicative approach.

 To see another example of how a lesson might be eclectic in format, see here - where I describe a sequence from a textbook teaching writing which combines both a genre and a process approach to teaching writing, while also being influenced by humanism and social constructivism.